 However, the country has lifted nearly all COVID restrictions.
 There are no special entry requirements related to COVID for Americans.
 And masks are only required in healthcare settings.

 While COVID is still a risk, American travelers say they feel at least as safe in Portugal as they do at home.

 So, is Portugal safe?
 Yes — extremely safe!
 Portugal even ranked as the 3rd safest country in the world by the Global Peace Index in 2020.

 So pack your bags!
 Just keep in mind that — like any destination — travelers should adhere to a few common-sense guidelines.
 Portugal is popular with travelers and pickpockets know it.

-Of course, nowhere in the world is completely safe—as in a lot of popular tourist destinations, travelers in Portugal are at risk of petty theft and pickpocketing.
-Especially in crowded areas, it’s important to keep your personal items secure and in sight at all times.
+As in most popular tourist destinations, travelers in Portugal are at risk of petty theft and pickpocketing.
+Keep your personal items secure and in sight at all times.